 5000 years ago, wasn't discovered until the 19th century when a storm blew away the sand

 in which it was buried.
-It is one of the oldest known settlements in Europe, along with the likes
+It is one of the oldest known settlements in Europe, along with the

-of the megalithic temples of
+and the megalithic temples of

 Such details are preserved as the hearth, storage alcoves and dresser, giving an insight